Hazelstorm/413w22-taikomapper/README.md

 We have downloaded a dump of "ranked" Taiko mapsets from [this osu! forum post](https://osu.ppy.sh/community/forums/topics/330552?n=1).
 An uploaded *osu!* mapset can become ranked after passing a quality assurance process.
 We chose to only use ranked mapsets from 2013-2021 to assure data quality, as older mapsets tend to have poorer quality due to the lax quality assurance criteria at the time.

 ### Preprocessing
 *Prerequirement: an existing osu! installation.
 Go to the [osu! website](https://osu.ppy.sh/home/download) to install osu!.
-This requires a Windows machine.*
+This probably requires a Windows machine.*

 First, create a ```data/``` directory in this repository's folder (in the same folder as ```preprocessing.py```).
 In ```data/```, create the directories ```2013/, 2014/, 2015/, 2016/, 2017/, 2018/, 2019/, 2020/, 2021```.